islamhani125/Hazardous-Asteroids-Detection-f1-score-95-/README.md

 This project showcases the **power of machine learning** in space science and planetary defense.
 The high F1 score reflects the model's ability to **accurately predict hazardous asteroids**, which could aid in future space monitoring and exploration.

-🌟 Feel free to contribute, raise issues, or share feedback!
-Let's build a safer space together. 🚀